GearGadgetStudios/Btoom/README.md

-# Btoom test for drak
+# Btoom test for both
 Btoom Fan Game in Unreal Engine 4, this was made with some starter assets in the beginning.
 Don't expect much yet.

 ToDo